dbaron/css-line-spacing/explainer.md

 * it doesn't have the option for reducing space, which risks causing overlap

 However, the presence of `block-step-align: auto` in the Rhythmic Sizing draft does point out that the `align-self` property could be used here.
 There is no existing behavior to interact with since it [currently does not apply to blocks](https://drafts.csswg.org/css-align-3/#align-block).
 Using `align-self` appears to provide all of the functionality provided by `block-step-align` or `box-snap`, without introducing a new property.

+Thus I would propose that `align-self` apply to block-level boxes whose *containing block* has a line grid.
+The `normal` value would mean that no snapping to the line grid occurs.
+The other values would be coerced to either `start`, `center`, or `end`.
+For `start` and `end` the relevant edge of the block-level box would be aligned to a line-start or line-end position established by the line grid, with the minimum amounts of extra space on both sides required for that alignment.
+The `center` value would add extra space in order to center the block-level box.
+(Is it the margin-edge or the border-edge of the block-level box that is being aligned?
+And is it being aligned to the line-start or line-end edge of the font, or the edge of the line box with the `line-height` included, or something else?)

 I'd suggest that the functionality provided by [`block-step-round`](https://drafts.csswg.org/css-rhythm/#block-step-round) and [`block-step-insert`](https://drafts.csswg.org/css-rhythm/#block-step-insert) may not be needed.
 If there are use cases that require this functionality, I'd like to hear about them.